 Embargoed Press Release Example: Why This is so Complicated

-A while back I wrote a story for a west-cost newspaper based on an embargoed press release.
+A while back I wrote a story for a west-coast newspaper based on an embargoed press release.
 It was to be held under wraps until Monday.
 But the public relations firm that drafted the press release had set an embargo date, but no specific time.
 I wrote the story for Monday’s paper and called it a day.

 Now, the paper I wrote for doesn’t put its daily version online until about 3:00 AM EST. And there won’t be a critical mass of print readers until probably around 7:30 AM at the earliest.
 So it wasn’t really fair when I saw the Reuters story, on the same subject, hit at 12:01 AM EST on Monday.
 Or when the New York Times‘ version hit at around 1:00 AM EST. But pity the L.A.
 Times, because it was three hours behind and couldn’t run anything until 3:00 AM EST, around the same time my story became available online.